Hclmaster/EECS349-Group-Project/README.md

 ### Approach
 We adopted three methods (K-Nearest Neighbor, Neural Networks, Support Vector Machine) to solve this problem.
 At first, pixel values of images are extracted as features to be used in KNN(pixel), however, this accuracy is pretty low, it only gets about 17% accuracy.
 Next, we tried to use transfer learning to extra features of the images.
 And VGGNet is utilized to get new representative features of the images.
 Then these new features are used in KNN(vgg), NN and SVM.
 80% dataset is utilized as the training dataset, 10% is validation dataset, and the remain 10% is test dataset.
 Neural Networks provides the best performance, its accuracy is 94.77%.
-Use VGG representation is considered to have better performance than pixel representation. **As we are processing the images, so the most important feature is the feature of the image.?**
+Use VGG representation is considered to have better performance than pixel representation.
+As we are processing the images, so the most important feature is the feature of the image.

 ## Results
-The results show the model accuracy based on different methods. **Insert TABLE!!!*
+The results show the model accuracy based on different methods.

 And after we trained the network, it can output the accuracy and predict whether this image is real or fake.